apisearch-io/search-ui/README.md

     - `itemsList`: is the template string of the iterable set of results.
     - `placeholder`: this template will be placed on initial widget render.
     Once a search is performed, this placeholder will disappear.
- - `formatData`: is a callable function that receives all the resulted data, is useful to transform some information received before being passed to the template.
+ - `formatData`: is a callable function that receives all the resulted items individually, is useful to transform some item data before is being passed to the template.